Lifestyle Variables

 Financial Independence, Retire Early (FIRE) is a movement dedicated to a program of extreme savings and investment that allows proponents to retire far earlier than traditional budgets and retirement plans would allow.
 Achieving financial independence means your "Passive Income"—earned through investments, rentals, or business—exceeds your monthly living expenses.

 In the Indian context of 2026, achieving FIRE requires a nuanced understanding of **Cost of Living** and **Inflation**.
 Unlike Western countries, India faces higher inflation (typically 5-7% p.a.), which means your future expenses will be significantly higher than they are today.
-A successful FI plan must account for this "inflation drag" to ensure you never run out of money in your 50s or 60s.
+A successful FI plan must account for this "inflation drag" using tools like a SIP Calculator or Lumpsum Tool.

 Types of FIRE Strategies